NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Windows Quickstart Guide.md

 ---
 Title: Windows 10/11 Quickstart Guide
-Description: A guide designed to get Minecraft set up and optimized for our server.
+Description: A guide designed for Windows users to get Minecraft set up and optimized for our server.
-Last Edit: 2/15/2023
+Last Edit: 3/6/2023
 ---

 ## 📖TABLE OF CONTENTS